oracle-livelabs/adb/building-blocks/blocks/adb/provision/provision-console-rick.md

 This lab walks you through the steps to get started using the Oracle Autonomous Database (Autonomous Data Warehouse [ADW] and Autonomous Transaction Processing [ATP]) on Oracle Cloud.
 In this lab, you will provision a new ADW instance.

->**Note:** While this lab uses ADW, the steps are the same for creating an ATP database.

 Estimated Time: 5 minutes

 ### Objectives